grynkiv0x001/leaderboard/README.md

 TO SUBMIT - Please do not place code into a public source control repo (github, bitbucket, gitlab etc).
 An invite to a private repo or a zip file containing all source are preferred.
 Please put clear instructions on how to build and run your project in a readme file.

 ## Functionality
-### Design
+### Design resources
-Your design of the leaderboard should look as similar as possible to this: https://www.figma.com/file/jAKhOyRqenu29iW9saJH5c/Leaderboard
+* Your design of the leaderboard should look as similar as possible to this: https://www.figma.com/file/jAKhOyRqenu29iW9saJH5c/Leaderboard
-Your design of the areas for updating / adding user scores should be based on this: https://github.com/cube19/ui-coding-test/blob/main/update-scores.png
+* Your design of the areas for updating / adding user scores should be based on this: https://github.com/cube19/ui-coding-test/blob/main/update-scores.png
-You can find the SVG asset for the cartoon people here: https://github.com/cube19/ui-coding-test/blob/main/business-people.svg
+* You can find the SVG asset for the cartoon people here: https://github.com/cube19/ui-coding-test/blob/main/business-people.svg

 ### Part 1 of 5 - Enter scores and show leaderboard
 It should be possible to enter the score of a new user or edit the score of an existing user.
 Inputs are a string for the user’s name and an integer for the user’s score.